3DTopia/Imagine360/README.md

 </p>

-## 📷 Quick Demos
+## 📷 Quick Demos（only show panoramic video here）
-More results can be found on our [Project Gallery](https://ys-imtech.github.io/projects/Imagine360/).
-We highly recommend using a mobile phone to access the [website](https://ys-imtech.github.io/projects/Imagine360/) for device motion tracking, enhancing the immersive quality of the VR interactive experience.
+More results can be found on our [Project Gallery](https://ys-imtech.github.io/projects/Imagine360/). <b>We highly recommend using a mobile phone to access the [website](https://ys-imtech.github.io/projects/Imagine360/) for device motion tracking, enhancing the immersive quality of the VR interactive experience. </b>